Generic name: irinotecan [ EYE-ri-noe-TEE-kan ]

 What is irinotecan?

 Irinotecan is used to treat cancers of the colon and rectum.
-It is usually given with other cancer medicines in a combination chemotherapy.
+It is usually given with other cancer medicines.

 Irinotecan may also be used for purposes not listed in this medication guide.

-Irinotecan can cause severe diarrhea, which can be life-threatening if it leads to dehydration.
-You may be given medications to prevent or quickly treat diarrhea.
+Irinotecan can cause severe diarrhea, which can be life-threatening.
 Call your doctor whenever you have diarrhea during your treatment with irinotecan.